AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

 ### Services

+The following services are not available under the HIPAA-readiness offering:

+- **[Live Search](https://experienceleague.adobe.com/en/docs/commerce-merchant-services/live-search/overview)**—Not available at this time.
-The [SendGrid](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/project/sendgrid.html) service is disabled by default because the application is non-HIPAA-compliant.
+- **[SendGrid](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/project/sendgrid.html)**—Disabled by default because the application is non-HIPAA-compliant.
 Adobe recommends using [Amazon Simple Email Service](https://docs.aws.amazon.com/ses/).

 ### Features that are disabled by default